rkdarst/dynsnap/README.txt

     c b	2.0 1
     a c	1.0 2

-CACHING: For efficiency reasons, when a file is read, it is stored in a '.cache' file beside the original input file.
+CACHING: You can use "--cache" to cache the processed input file  in a '.cache' file beside the original input file.
 This is an sqlite database, but that is unimportant.
 The cache depends on the "-t", "-w", and "--unordered" options.
-If you change any of these options, you MUST run with the "--regen" option to regenerate the cache.
+If you use "--cache" and change any of these options, you MUST run with the "--regen" option to regenerate the cache.

 Usage